barabarinov/test-version-app/README.md

 This project includes a set of test cases to ensure the correct functionality of a simple versioning API.
 The tests are written using pytest and cover various aspects of the API, including:

-- Obtaining Status of Version
+- Getting status
-- Setting Initial Version
+- Setting initial status version
-- Minor Version Update
+- Upgrade to major status version
-- Major Version Update
+- Update minor status version
-- Removing Version
+- Rollback to previous major status version (or to specific version)
-- Rollback to Previous Major Version or Specific Version
+- Deleting status version

 ## Quick Start
 Clone the repository: